claranet/ssha/README.md

 Computed values:

 * `ssm.host_keys_file` - This is the path of a temporary file that is is generated from the SSM command output.
 For this to work, the SSM document command must print the server's SSH host keys to stdout.
 The host keys can be printed with `ssh-keyscan localhost`.
 Any other commands printing to stdout should be redirected to /dev/null so that the output contains the host keys and nothing else.
+* `ssh.temporary_key` - Generates a temporary key pair and adds it to the SSH agent for use with the session.

 #### Session Manager